vladak/shield/README.md

 The cable running to the screen comes from the solar panel.

-All in all, that's a lot of trouble and materials to get a simple temperature measurement from the outside.
+All in all, that's a lot of trouble and materials to get a simple sensor measurement from the outside.
 However, I used that as a way to learn more about solar charging, [CircuitPython](https://circuitpython.org/), microcontrollers, electronics etc. and I mostly enjoyed the process of building it.

 ## Hardware